Oklahoma Slip and Fall Accident Lawyer Defending Injury Victims' Rights

 - What hazardous conditions are property owners responsible for in Oklahoma?

 - Why should I hire an Oklahoma slip and fall accident lawyer?

-We strongly urge victims of accidents that happen due to negligence to take the following steps:
+Victims of accidents that happen due to negligence should take the following steps:

 - Contact the police and paramedics if necessary.

 - If your injury occurred on public property or private property owned by a business, write down the name and address of the business.
 Also make sure you (or someone else if you are unable) writes down important details, including:

 - Weather conditions at the time of your accident

 - Whether there were any noticeable hazards, including ice or water on ground, broken handrails and large cracks in floor or sidewalk